farosaves/faro/notes/todos/Code.md

 - [ ] Logging out, I did not get the prompt on the dashboard page without refreshing.
 - [ ] rename this tag group when right click on the tag group - currently only updates the tag so only the strict matches and not the startsWiths
 - [ ]  text overflow so that it does 3 or 4 lines - https://web.dev/learn/css/overflow#single_line_overflow_with_text-overflow
+- [ ] If I change the active tab while it's going to the snippet, so before it goes to the snippet, then it doesn't do it.
+	- [ ] Check if the underlining is still happening or no I think not.
+	- [ ] So have a variable for whether it has run or I think there is one already.
+	- [ ] and try running it when the window is focused

+### Book mark sync 2
+- [ ] Create a store in shared for tracking if user requests thinking bookmarks
+	- [ ] should be false by default
+	- [ ] should be changed in the side panel cog button
+	- [ ] The button should display syncing or not syncing depending on what's set.
+	If it is syncing, I should...
+	- [ ] sync on refresh
+	- [ ] and on a pulse every minute
+	- [ ] by checking the hash